 Jack Connolly ’07 (picture from junior year)

 The Connolly brothers are known for their hockey prowess.
 Chris was a member of the Boston University’s 2008-2009 Division 1 Men’s College Ice Hockey Championship Team and team captain in the 2010-2011 and 2011-2012 seasons.
 He graduated from BU this spring.
-Read a review of his college career here.
+Read a review of his college career.

 Jack Connolly helped UMD to their first ever NCAA Men’s Hockey Championship in 2011.
 As a senior in 2011-12, Jack finished the regular season ranked second in the nation in scoring.
-He was named All-American three times and in 2012 he won the Hobey Baker award.
+He was named All-American three times and in 2012 he won the Hobey Baker award and was nominated for a 2012 ESPN Espy award.
 He is currently signed a two-year contract to play overseas for Farjestad in the Swedish Elite League.